The factor information table displays the factors in the design, the type of factors, the number of levels, and the values of the levels.

 Use the factor information table to verify that you performed the analysis as you intended.

-In a mixed effects model, factors can be either fixed or random.
+In a general linear model, factors can be either fixed or random.
 In general, if the investigator controls the levels of a factor, the factor is fixed.
 On the other hand, if the investigator randomly sampled the levels of a factor from a population, the factor is random.

 For example, a quality analyst plans to study factors that could affect plastic strength during the manufacturing process.
 The analyst includes Additive, Temperature, and Operator in the experiment.
 The additive is a categorical variable which can be type A or type B. Temperature is a continuous variable but the analyst plans to include only three temperatures settings in the experiment: 100 °C, 150 °C, and 200 °C. Because the analyst controls the levels of these two factors in the experiment, these factors are both fixed.
 On the other hand, the analyst decides to randomly select operators from the plant population.
 Therefore, Operator is a random factor.